-Some pre-scheduled social media posts can negate all your crisis management efforts.
+Some pre-scheduled social media posts can hinder all your crisis management efforts.

-Once you implement a social media crisis communication plan, stop all scheduled posts.
+Once you start implementing social media crisis communication plan, stop all scheduled posts.

 6. Respond on social media

-Your crisis communication plan should detailed an initial response to the crisis.
+Social media crisis management starts with crisis communication.
+The plan should contain a detailed response to the crisis.
 Once you post the first message and acknowledge the social media crisis, it’s time to engage on social media.